-A few weeks ago we talked about traders really being committed to reaching their trading goals.
-This time we’ll go over why an options trader needs a trading plan and a few general guidelines.
-If you really want to improve your trading in heading into this fall trading season, you should absolutely to do this but be forewarned; this is the part nobody wants to do.
-Most options traders think that their trading plan is in their head and that all they need is a proper options education.
-“I know what I need to do when I need to do it” most beginning and some veteran options traders will exclaim.
+About a month ago we talked about option traders really being committed to reaching their trading goals.
+This time we’ll go over why an option trader needs a trading plan and a few general guidelines to follow.
+If you really want to improve your trading heading into this fall trading season, you should absolutely have and follow a trading plan.
+But be forewarned; this is the part nobody wants to do.
+Most option traders think that their trading plan is in their head and that all they need is a proper options education.
+“I know what I need to do and when I need to do it” most beginning and some veteran options traders will exclaim.
 If it was just that easy, everyone would be a great options trader.
-Unfortunately it is not.
+Unfortunately it is simple not the case.
 That is specifically why you need a written options trading plan.
 Just because you know what to do doesn’t mean you will do it.
 And that is the key!

 Before you even begin to write your options trading plan, you must take an inventory of yourself.
 What are your strengths and weaknesses?
 You must take the time to truly examine yourself and be honest about whom you are.
 Your options trading plan must match your personality.
 You will probably discover more about yourself that you were bargaining for.